normanjoyner/containership.cli/docs/_pages/quick-start-guide.md

 csctl --help

 Commands:
-  svc            List and manipulate services running on the cluster
+  client-plugin  List and manipulate plugins for Containership client. container      List and manipulate containers running on the configured
-                 specified by the client remote. client-plugin  List and manipulate plugins for Containership client. container      List and manipulate containers running on the configured containership cluster.
+                 containership cluster.